molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 ## Creating instances based on MOLE-2023-snapshot-05-12

-To create new instances, click the red _Create_ button in the upper right corner of Exosphere, then choose _Instance_ and then, in the _Choose an Image Source_ section, click the _By Image_ tab and hit the _Create Instance_ button beside MOLE-2023-snapshot-05-12.
+To create new instances, click the red _Create_ button in the upper right corner of Exosphere, then choose _Instance_ and then, in the _Choose an Instance Source_ section, click the _By Image_ tab and hit the _Create Instance_ button beside MOLE-2023-snapshot-05-12.

 Choose a base name (e.g. "amphioxus"), **m3.small** as the flavor, **20 GB** root disk size (default for selected flavor), **62** for number of instances, **no** for enable web desktop, and **Show** for Advanced Options.